rsdoiel/antenna/socal_north.md

 date: 2023-10-22, from: The Round Up (Peirce College Student Newspaper)

 <p>Community colleges are known for being beneficial to a wide demographic of people, from those learning new skills, to others looking to cut costs and</p>
-<p>The post <a rel="nofollow" href="https://theroundupnews.com/2023/10/21/make-pierce-college-more-accessible-to-students-2/">Make Pierce College more accessible to students</a> appeared first on <a rel="nofollow" href="https://theroundupnews.com">The Roundup</a>.</p>
+<p>The post <a href="https://theroundupnews.com/2023/10/21/make-pierce-college-more-accessible-to-students-2/">Make Pierce College more accessible to students</a> appeared first on <a href="https://theroundupnews.com">The Roundup</a>.</p>

 <https://theroundupnews.com/2023/10/21/make-pierce-college-more-accessible-to-students-2/?utm_source=rss&utm_medium=rss&utm_campaign=make-pierce-college-more-accessible-to-students-2>